Free STD Testing in North Carolina

 Medically reviewed by one or more members of the editorial board

-Discover Nearby Options
+Explore Nearby Options

-STD testing centers in North Carolina
+Find an STD testing location near North Carolina

 It is a fact that in North Carolina, fewer young people are indulging in early sex and teen pregnancy rates in the state are at historic lows.
 However, people in general and teens, in particular, are still contracting STDs in North Carolina.
 In fact, the state has been observing some of the highest gonorrhea, chlamydia, and syphilis rates, according to the 2018-19 data from the Centers for Disease Control and Prevention (CDC).